Stop! Your Lease Extension in Everton Could Be FREE

 If you are facing a significant premium because your lease in Everton has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to commence your Everton lease extension
+Main reasons to start your Everton lease extension

-Everton property with a lease extension has roughly the same value as a freehold
+Everton property with a lease extension is almost the same value as a freehold

 Lender Requirement